jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 - If the instance is an object and the schema has a member named `properties`, then let *P* be the value of the schema member named `properties`. *P*, by
-  {{syntax}}, must be an object.
+  {{syntax-form-properties}}, must be an object.
 For every member name in *P*, a member of the same name in the instance must exist.

   Otherwise, the error indicator for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the member of *P*